- Download our Moving to Thailand Guide (PDF)

 The expats who do make a success of their investments in the country often have a good understanding of the business culture in Thailand, in an environment that values seniority, relationships and local customs.

 The official language of business in the country is Thai.
-English is widely understood and is used by many in more corporate environments as the language of business in Bangkok.
+English is widely understood and is used by many in corporate environments in Bangkok.
 Interpreters may, however, be needed in certain circumstances.

 Not expected, but appropriate and well received.
 Small tokens for colleagues go a long way to building good relationships.
 Don’t open gifts in front of the giver unless invited to do so.